 Often known as Imadra, Jaxmari, Jax, or J. In possession of a useless Master's in Film Studies.
 Teaches English in Japan.
 Reblogs anything that strikes her fancy.
-Currently the most devoted to Captain America: The Winter Soldier, the Final Fantasy franchise, Nara Shikamaru of Naruto, and the ladies of Game of Thrones.
+Currently the most devoted to Dragon Age, Captain America: The Winter Soldier, the Final Fantasy franchise, Nara Shikamaru of Naruto, and the ladies of Game of Thrones.

 The new James bond film I think manages to surpass the first.
 On top of a solid narrative, it also manages to use form effectively, especially with color and mise-en-scene, and impressive acting.
 A depth of aesthetic form, even though not fully developed, is so rare in Hollywood.
 Skyfall deconstructs and then reconstructs the James Bond mythos, shaping it into a new reality laced with pain and emptiness, but never dominated by it.
 Daniel Craig, as always, gives us a darker, bleaker, but more driven Bond.
 Judi Dench’s M is flawless, and Javier Bardem gives us a fantastic villain with teeth.
 Naomi Harris’s Eve, Ben Wishaw’s Q, and Ralph Fiennes’s Mallory are all welcome additions.